- SFU in the World

 The Canada-ASEAN Scholarships and Educational Exchanges for Development (SEED) program provides students, from member states of the Association of Southeast Asian Nations (ASEAN), with short-term exchange opportunities for study or research in Canadian post-secondary institutions at the college, undergraduate and graduate levels.

-Faculty members interested in hosting a visiting graduate research student from eligible countries for a 4 to 6-month research visit, please direct your student to this website for information on application process.
-Students interested in studying at SFU as an exchange student, please contact firstname.lastname@example.org to check your eligibility and application process.
+Faculty members interested in hosting a visiting graduate research student from eligible countries for a 4 to 6-month research visit, please direct your student to this website for information on the application process.
+Students interested in studying at SFU as an exchange student, please contact email@example.com to check your eligibility and for information on the application process.

 Undergraduate students from ASEAN member states are also eligible but they must be nominated as exchange students to SFU by their home institutions and must be attending one of SFU’s partner universities.
 Students are advised to contact their own exchange offices for more information.